-Your brain, like the rest of your body, changes as you grow older.
-Many people notice gradually increasing forgetfulness as they age.
+The brain, like the rest of the body, changes with age.
+Many people notice they become more forgetful as they age.
 It may take longer to think of a word or to recall a person's name.

 - You forget things more often.

-- You forget important events such as appointments or social engagements.
+- You miss appointments or social events.

 - Your family and friends notice any of these changes.

-If you have MCI, you may also experience:
+If you have MCI, you also may experience:

-There's no single cause of mild cognitive impairment (MCI), just as there's no single outcome for the disorder.
-Symptoms of MCI may remain stable for years, progress to Alzheimer's disease or another type of dementia, or improve over time.
+There's no single cause of mild cognitive impairment (MCI), although MCI may be due to early Alzheimer's disease.
+There's no single outcome for the disorder.
+Symptoms of MCI may remain stable for years.
+Or MCI may progress to Alzheimer's disease dementia or another type of dementia.
+In some cases, MCI may improve over time.

-Current evidence indicates that MCI often, but not always, arises from a lesser degree of the same types of brain changes seen in Alzheimer's disease or other forms of dementia.
-Some of these changes have been identified in autopsy studies of people with MCI.
-These changes include:
+MCI often involves the same types of brain changes seen in Alzheimer's disease or other forms of dementia.
+In MCI, those changes occur at a lesser degree.
+Some of these changes have been seen in autopsy studies of people with MCI.

-- Lewy bodies, which are microscopic clumps of another protein associated with Parkinson's disease, dementia with Lewy bodies and some cases of Alzheimer's disease
+- Microscopic clumps of a protein called Lewy bodies.
+These clumps are associated with Parkinson's disease, dementia with Lewy bodies and some cases of Alzheimer's disease.

-- Small strokes or reduced blood flow through brain blood vessels
+- Small strokes or reduced blood flow through brain blood vessels.

 Brain-imaging studies show that the following changes may be associated with MCI:

-- Shrinkage of the hippocampus, a brain region important for memory
+- Decreased size of the hippocampus, a brain region important for memory.

-- Enlargement of the brain's fluid-filled spaces (ventricles)
+- Increased size of the brain's fluid-filled spaces, known as ventricles.

-- Reduced use of glucose, the sugar that's the primary source of energy for cells, in key brain regions
+- Reduced use of glucose in key brain regions.
+Glucose is the sugar that's the main source of energy for cells.

 The strongest risk factors for MCI are: